 I’m always recommending APB to other builders.
 Some other builders I’ve spoken to in the past, who have been part of APB, tell me that they don’t want to spread the word too much.
-But Alex has harped on me for years about it being a race to the top and not a race to the bottom.
+But our coach has harped on me for years about it being a race to the top and not a race to the bottom.
 We can all reach the top; it’s not a competition.

 It’s Critical More Builders Get On Board With APB